patrickjuchli/basic-ftp/README.md

 ## Customize

-`Client` offers a number of extension points that allow you to change a detail and continue to use existing functionality.
+`Client` offers a number of extension points that allow you to change a detail and continue to use existing functionality like uploading a whole directory.

 `get/set client.prepareTransfer`

-Provide a custom function that prepares the data connection for a transfer.
-FTP uses a dedicated socket connection for each single data transfer.
+FTP creates a socket connection for each single data transfer.
 Data transfers include directory listings, file uploads and downloads.
 This property holds the function that prepares this connection.
-Currently, the library only offers Passive Mode over IPv4, but this extension point makes support for Active Mode or IPv6 possible.
+Currently, this library only offers Passive Mode over IPv4, but this extension point makes support for Active Mode or IPv6 possible.
 The signature of the function is `(ftp: FTPContext) => Promise<void>` and its job is to set `ftp.dataSocket`.
 The section below about extending functionality explains what `FTPContext` is.

 `get/set client.parseList`

 You can provide a custom parser to parse directory listing data.
-This library only supports Unix and DOS formats out-of-the-box.
+This library supports Unix and DOS formats out-of-the-box.
 Parsing these list responses is one of the more challenging parts of FTP because there is no standard that all servers adhere to.
 The signature of the function is `(rawList: string) => FileInfo[]`. `FileInfo` is also exported by the library.

 ## Extend